Rotation Scheduling & Cron Automation for MySQL Binary Log Archiving and PITR

 conn.close()

-def validate_preconditions(conn, cfg: RotationConfig) -> bool:
+def validate_preconditions(conn, cfg: RotationConfig) -> None:

 with conn.cursor(dictionary=True) as cur: